-These milling machines with the back gears suffer from gearbox failures and mine did some time ago - read about the experience of changing the gears for metal ones.
+These mini milling machines (eg Amadeal XJ12-300) with the back gears suffer from gearbox failures and mine did some time ago – read about the experience of changing the gears for metal ones.
 Even after changing the gears I was left with a milling machine that was still quite noisy, but more importantly with a drive that was quite lumpy due to the coarse nature of the gears.
 The result is this feels like it is hammering the cutting bits.

 Therefore I decided it was time to change the system over to a belt drive.

 I looked on the Little Machine Tools website and they sell a belt conversion kit, but after emailing them and doing some basic measurements I realised this just would not fit without a lot of modifications.

 One good thing about this milling machine is the fact that there are two sets of gear reductions resulting in a drive direction reversal and then a second reversal that brings the main shaft back to rotating in the same direction as the motor.
 A belt would keep the drive shaft rotational direction the same.

 One of the first things was to look for a suitable belt as it would appear that lots of people have trouble getting a belt small enough.

 I found this belt on simplybearings.co.uk the description of it is: Optibelt VB-6×335-Li Cogged Classical 6mm Wide 4mm Deep V-Belt (VB-6×335-LI-OPTI)

 The problem I had with this project immediately was that I needed the mill working in order that I could make a lot of the parts.
 So I had to take the motor and housing off, make the measurements I needed and then reassemble the mill.
 All in all this added quite a few hours to the time to make the whole project.

 The main plate you can see here is 8mm thick aluminium.
 The hole was machined using the fly-cutter and gradually extending the length of the tool.